sourcegraph/about/handbook/engineering/incidents/index.md

 If the issue can not be quickly resolved (via rollback or other means) and if it is a severe problem with sourcegraph.com, then create an issue on sourcegraph/sourcegraph and tweet from the Sourcegraph account (e.g. https://twitter.com/sourcegraph/status/1101603205203484672, https://twitter.com/sourcegraph/status/1101606401753792512, https://twitter.com/sourcegraph/status/1101621105620529153).

+### False positives

+Every incident is an opportunity for us to make Sourcegraph a higher quality product and to improve the processes that lead to or around an incident.
+Even if an incident turns out to be a false positive, we value that it was identified.

 ### Post-mortem

 After the incident is resolved: